rockhopsoft/buckystats/README.md

 * [Contribution Guidelines](#contribution-guidelines)

+# <a name="stats"></a>Stats People

+If your interest in the code base is to check the calculation algorithms, they can all be found in the <a href="https://github.com/rockhopsoft/buckystats/tree/main/src/Controllers" target="_blank">/src/Controllers directory</a>.
+Specifically, the php files which start with "DatasetsComiple" are where most of those calculation scripts currently live.

 # <a name="requirements"></a>Requirements

 * php: >=7.4
 * <a href="https://packagist.org/packages/laravel/framework" target="_blank">laravel/framework</a>: 8.5.*
 * <a href="https://packagist.org/packages/rockhopsoft/survloop" target="_blank">rockhopsoft/survloop</a>: 0.*
+* <a href="https://packagist.org/packages/rockhopsoft/buckystats-website" target="_blank">rockhopsoft/buckystats-website</a>: 0.*

 # <a name="getting-started"></a>Getting Started